 any candidate who is a citizen of India; and

 any other candidate who is not a citizen of India and is permitted by the Chief Examiner concerned to be examined, assessed and certified under these rules.

+Overseas Citizen of India

 Objective.–– (1) The objective of these rules is to give full and complete effect of implementation to the amended provisions of International Convention on Standards of Training, Certification and Watch-keeping for Seafarers, 1978 as adopted by Conference of Parties to STCW Convention in Manila on 25th June, 2010 and relevant national requirements.